 No!
 The Go Select Pass lacks flexibility.
 Once booked, you cannot change your mind if you’d like to visit a different attraction.
 On top of that, the savings with the Go Select Pass are slimmer compared to other passes, like the Sightseeing Flex Pass or Explorer Pass.

-Does Go Select Pass offer money back guarantee?
+Does Go Select Pass offer a money back guarantee?

 Yes!
 All non-activated passes can be refunded within 30 days of purchase.